Applying for Jobs and Graduate School

 Nittany Lion Careers is the best place to start your job search as a Penn State student.
 New positions are posted daily, and you can set up notifications based on your career interests.
 Any employer posting on Nittany Lion Careers is specifically interested in hiring Penn State students, and it’s a great way to leverage the power of Penn State’s alumni network.

-Speaking of networks, professional networking can also be an effective strategy for finding a job.
-Start by reaching out to contacts you’ve made through internships and student activities, and ask them about any open positions in their companies or contacts they can introduce you to in your desired field.
+Reach out to contacts you’ve made through internships and student activities and ask them about any open positions in their companies or contacts they can introduce you to in your desired field.
 You can also reach out to family, friends, and anyone you can think of who might be able to help you find your ideal job.

 The Liberal Arts Alumni Mentor Program is another great resource for building your professional network.
 When it comes to networking, there’s no such thing as casting too wide of a net!

 If you think that your internship site is somewhere you’d like to work full-time, keep in touch with your supervisor after the internship ends, and let them know when you plan to graduate.
-If you apply for a position, use your cover letter to explain how your internship experience can translate into the job you’re applying for.
+If you apply for a position at the company, use your cover letter to explain how your internship experience can translate into the job you’re applying for.

 Cover Letters and Résumés